monikamisiewicz/charity/readme.md

+# "IN GOOD HANDS"

+### The purpose of this project is to create a space, where everyone could give away unnecessary things to trusted institutions.

+- A ready list of verified places you can help

+- Request a courier pick-up and have your package delivered to the address indicated

+- Easy packing instruction

+- Not only clothing, but also books, toys and more

+- Get rid of things you don't need any more

+- Self-organization of local collection

+- Sense of tangible aid

-**"ODDAM W DOBRE RĘCE"**
+# "ODDAM W DOBRE RĘCE"

-Celem projektu jest stworzenie miejsca, w którym każdy będzie mógł oddać niepotrzebne rzeczy zaufanym instytucjom.
+### Celem projektu jest stworzenie miejsca, w którym każdy będzie mógł oddać niepotrzebne rzeczy zaufanym instytucjom.

 - Gotowa lista sprawdzonych miejsc, którym można pomóc.